Jamie215/3d_bodymap/README.md

 - Inter font family (SIL Open Font License) — https://fonts.google.com/specimen/Inter

 Questionnaires:
-- Questionnaire content was developed by CANSpine Team.
+- Questionnaire content was developed by CANSpine Team from Western University..

 All other code and assets were developed by Jamie Kim, FHS MSK-IF from Western University.